-The CAS Alumni Advisory Board was created in 2013, by Dean Richard Finkelstein recognized an opportunity to leverage the University’s Freshman Hall (Virginia) President; Student Government Presidentnetwork of alumni as a valuable resource with which to expand and articulate the value of a University of Mary Washington education and degree, in terms of reputation, student opportunities, career choices, and personal happiness and fulfillment after graduation.
+The CAS Alumni Advisory Board was created in 2013, by Dean Richard Finkelstein, who recognized an opportunity to leverage the University’s Freshman Hall (Virginia) President; Student Government President network of alumni as a valuable resource with which to expand and articulate the value of a University of Mary Washington education and degree, in terms of reputation, student opportunities, career choices, and personal happiness and fulfillment after graduation.
 Thus, the CAS Advisory Board was established from UMW / MWC alumni who had achieved high levels of personal and professional achievement within industry, government and academia.
 These individuals continue to meet quarterly with the goal of looking at existing and envisioned programs within the College of Arts and Sciences, applying real-world perspective and experience, and providing advisory services with regard to how and where the College could improve and effectively articulate the superior value of the College.

 Meet the Alumni Board Members: